kosamad/the-meadow-project/README.md

 **-Forms**

 All forms across the site utlilise crispy forms to render content, ensuring a consistent and visually appealing user interface.
-These inputs come with added functionality, including dynamic feedback and validation promts (e.g email address need @) to aid users when they have made a mistake with a form, promoting data accuracy and submission reliability.
+These inputs come with added functionality, including dynamic feedback and validation promts (e.g email address need @) to aid users when they have made a mistake with a form, promoting data accuracy and submission reliability. he forms in the checkout app are customised to align with Stripe's styling and to clearly differentiate the checkout section of the site.
+This customisation ensures that users recognise the checkout process as a distinct and important step where they complete their purchase and are informed of the associated costs.

 Furthermore, custom programming has been implemented to ensure all form elements are valid and do contain only whitespace (where this is applicable).
 In instances where input is missing, clear messages prompt users to fill in the required fields or make necessary modifications, facilitating form completion.